pragma-/pbot/doc/Factoids.md

 `$0` expands to the original keyword used to invoke a factoid.

 ## List variables
-You may create a factoid containing a list of quoted values.
+You may create a factoid containing a list of values.
+Each value can optionally be quoted to preserve spaces within.

 When this factoid is used as a `$variable` a random value will be selected from the list.
+You can further control which or how many values are chosen via [expansion modifiers](#expansion-modifiers).

 For example, first create a normal factoid.